 Below is a Letter of Medical Necessity template that you can use to create your letter documenting the medical necessity of treatment with STELARA® for your patient.
 You may submit the letter to the payer with either the initial claim or when requesting reconsideration of a denied claim.

 An exception request is a specific type of coverage determination that asks a payer to reconsider an adverse tiering or formulary decision.
-Below are Exception letter templates you can use to create your own letter to request an exception for STELARA®.
+Below are Letters of Exception templates you can use to create your own letter to request an exception for STELARA®.

 Click here for data supporting use in initial nonresponders based on phase 3 clinical trial in Crohn's disease.

 Or download an editable Letters of Exception template for STELARA®.

 - Letter of Exception - Ulcerative Colitis (editable)

 - Letter of Exception - Crohn’s Disease (editable)

 - Letter of Exception - Plaque Psoriasis (editable)

 - Letter of Exception - Psoriatic Arthritis (editable)